 - With the exception of progression through the incremental scale of the relevant grade being subject to satisfactory performance, which is assessed on an annual basis, the level of remuneration is not variable dependent upon the achievement of defined targets.

-- The Government determines and funds the fees for Returning Officers and for related electoral duties for National and European Elections and these are subject to full re-imbursement and paid to officers as appropriate.
+- The Government determines and funds the fees for Returning Officers and for related electoral duties for National, European and Police and Crime Commissioner Elections and these are subject to full re-imbursement and paid to officers as appropriate.
 The fees for Local Elections are based on a County wide formula.

 - The level of remuneration is determined as set out above.
 Other than allowable expenses the Council makes no payments in addition to the basic salary to Senior Managers for undertaking their core role.
 Overtime is not payable to Senior Managers.

 8. Payments to senior managers on their ceasing to hold office under or to be employed by the authority